- This story is regularly updated for relevance. Last updated: July 5, 2021

-More than 119 million Americans have received at least one dose of the COVID-19 vaccine and more than 72 million are now fully vaccinated, as of April 12.
+About 182 million Americans have received at least one dose of the COVID-19 vaccine and more than 157 million are now fully vaccinated, as of July 5.
 If you’re wondering how many people have been vaccinated, the number continues to rise with three vaccines approved for emergency use in the U.S.

 On Feb.
 1, it was touted that the number of people who had received at least one dose of the vaccine had surpassed the number of Americans who had been infected by the coronavirus.
-On March 2, the CDC reported that 15% of the U.S. population had received at least one dose of the vaccine, and few days later, it was noted that 10% of the U.S. population had received both doses.
-By the end of March, one-third of Americans had received at least one dose, and by mid-April, it was expected that half of all U.S. adults would have been jabbed at least once.
+By the end of March, one-third of Americans had received at least one dose, and by mid-April, 30% of Americans were fully vaccinated.